 Palazzo Falson

 When you visit, you can see various items from different times and places.
 You’ll find furniture, jewellery, paintings, and more.
 An audio guide will tell you all about them.
 The people there are friendly and will help you out.
-Plus, there’s a cafe on the roof where you can get a bite to eat and enjoy the view.
-It’s a nice place to visit, and you’ll probably spend an hour there.
+You can get your entrance ticket here.

 Bastion Square

-There are wall ramparts from where on a clear day, Valletta and Mosta Dome can be seen.
+There are wall ramparts from where, on a clear day, Valletta and Mosta Dome can be seen.
+This is the most romantic spot in the city, especially at sunset.

 On the way to the next spot, The Knights of Malta Museum, you will see some of the most romantic photo spots in Malta.